 Subsidised Pet Microchipping and Registration Clinic

-Council is hosting a subsidised microchipping and registration clinic in June for St George and Dirranbandi pensioners.
+Council regularly hosts subsidised microchipping and registration clinics in St George and Dirranbandi.

 Eligible dogs must be: